 Minimal sexual partners can help reduce the chances of contracting ureaplasma urealyticum, as well as other sexual infections and STIs, however it only takes one encounter to be infected.

 Ureaplasma urealyticum is highly contagious and particularly common amongst sexually active adults, however being a bacterial infection, it can be completely cured with a course of antibiotics.
 Your doctor will prescribe either Azithromycin or Doxycycline to be taken as instructed.
 Instead of obtaining it in person, you can buy treatment online here after a quick free consultation.
-Based on your symptoms, or test result, our doctors can prescribe the correct treatment for you.
+Based on your symptoms, or test result, our partner doctors can prescribe the correct treatment for you.